apache/kylin/website/_dev/howto_release.md

 ---
-layout: docs
+layout: dev
-title:  How to making a release
+title:  How to Making a Release
-categories: howto
+categories: development
-permalink: /docs/howto/howto_release.html
+permalink: /development/howto_release.html
-version: v0.7.2
-since: v0.7.1
 ---

 _This guide is for Apache Kylin Committers only._
 _Shell commands is on Mac OS X as sample._
 _For people in China, please aware using proxy to avoid potential firewall issue._

 ## Setup Account
 Make sure you have avaliable account and privlidge for following applications:

 * Apache account: [https://id.apache.org](https://id.apache.org/)